TormodLandet/raschii/documentation/theory.rst

    Blended stream function velocities near the free surface.
-Fenton wave and FentonAir solution for wave height 12m, depth 200 m and wave length 100 m with an fifth order stream function and a 100 m air layer thickness above the still water height.
+Fenton wave and FentonAir solution for wave height 12m, depth 200 m and wave length 100 m with a fifth order stream function and a 100 m air layer thickness above the still water height.
 Produced by ``python3 demos/plot_wave.py Fenton+FentonAir 12 200 100 -N 5 -a 100 -b 30 -v --ymin 150 --ymax 250``.